 The popularity of Arris' pizza allowed the restaurant to grow from a small location to adding two more buildings next to the original Arris' Pizza Palace.
 As the years went on, Arris' Pizza Palace franchised other Missouri locations in Springfield, Osage Beach, Fulton and Columbia.
-Pictured at right is Arris Pardalos and - I believe - his great-nephew (George's grandson) George Pardalos who now runs the day-to-day operation of Arris' Pizza Palace in Jeff City.
+Pictured at right is Arris Pardalos and his son, George, who now runs the day-to-day operation of Arris' Pizza Palace in Jeff City.
 (George Pardalos, along with his wife, Olga, also operates Arris' Bistro and Liquid Lounge in Jefferson City.)

 It was about a five block drive from my hotel to Arris' Pizza on a unseasonably cold evening.
 Had it been warmer, I would have just made the walk.
 Instead, I pulled up in front of the original Arris' Pizza Palace on West High across from the Missouri State Capitol building. (see map) I entered the building and was met by a couple young women at the hostess stand.
 There weren't very many people in the place and I had my choice of sitting either in the main dining room (below left) or the bar area (below left).
 I said the bar area would be fine.